 In effect, financial institutions and payment companies will no longer provide cryptocurrency services to their clients, including registration, trading, clearing, and settlement.

 The statement was jointly signed by three major Chinese industry bodies — the National Internet Finance Association of China, the China Banking Association, and the Payment and Clearing Association of China.

 “Recently, cryptocurrency prices have skyrocketed and plummeted, and speculative trading of cryptocurrency has rebounded, seriously infringing on the safety of people’s property and disrupting the normal economic and financial order.”

-Crypto exchanges in the country can no longer offer their services to their clients as they are warned not to provide any saving, trust, or pledging services of cryptocurrency.
+Crypto exchanges across the country can no longer offer their services to their clients as they are warned not to provide any savings, trust, or pledging services for cryptocurrency.

 Cryptocurrencies “Are Not Supported By Real Value”

 Although the ban does not restrict individuals from holding cryptocurrencies, the Chinese government has gone ahead to provide its citizens with strict warnings regarding the risks associated with crypto trading.